Pet Shops: No Bargain for Animals

 The vast majority of dogs sold in pet shops are raised in “puppy mills,” breeding kennels located mostly in the Midwest that are notorious for their cramped, crude, and filthy conditions and for their continuous breeding of unhealthy and hard-to-socialize animals (see PETA’s factsheet on puppy mills for more information).

 Birds, rabbits, mice, and other rodents are often mistakenly thought of as “starter pets” and sell very well, so pet shops keep plenty in stock.
 These animals, too, come from mill-like breeding facilities or from “backyard” operations that aren’t even minimally regulated.
+A PETA eyewitness documented that thousands of animals were confined to plastic bins stacked in shelving units like filing cabinet drawers at Holmes Farm, a massive animal mill in Pennsylvania that supplies hamsters, rabbits, gerbils, chinchillas, ferrets, and other small animals to PetSmart, Petco, Pet Supplies Plus, and many other stores across the eastern United States.
+For more on this case, the evidence of which led to a USDA investigation, please visit PETA.org.

 Sugar gliders, chinchillas, tarantulas, and some birds, reptiles, and other species are often called “exotics.”
 The journey for many of these animals begins in places such as Australia, Africa, and the jungles of Brazil.
-According to National Geographic, “Wildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”(1)
+According to National Geographic, “Wildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”1

 Animals in pet shops are often purchased by people who are unprepared or unable to provide for their needs; many of these animals will be abandoned or will die from neglect or improper care.
 For more information, please read PETA’s factsheet about the dangers that the exotic-pet business poses to both animals and humans.